Rafal765/Charity/README.md

 * Keep database of charity organizations
 * Check statistics of delivered donations and supported organizations

-### To do:
+### To do

-* Complete remaining "should have" and "could have" User Stories
+* Completing remaining "should have" and "could have" elements
+* Adjustment of frontend format and esthetics